adamxjohns/MIDS_capstone/README.md

 ## Mixed Input Neural Network Model

+ Our approach was inspired by Laura Lewis's work on [predicting accident locations with mixed neural networks](https://heartbeat.fritz.ai/building-a-mixed-data-neural-network-in-keras-to-predict-accident-locations-d51a63b738cf).

 ### Defining the Model Outcome and Metrics

 When definingng the endpoint for our model, a number of factors were important.
 First, in keeping with the original Kaggle competition we wanted to see how closely we could predict the specific course of the disease and how close we could get to determining an actual FVC measurement for a given point in time.
 This ruled out a classification approach and directed us toward regression.
 Secondly, because patient measurements and follow up are not uniform, we wanted to choose an endpoint to the model that incorporates time as a function.